 On March 2, 2010, His wife Tawanna filed for divorce, seeking for custody of their children, and child support as well as alimony payments.

 According to Allen Iverson, the couple came back together and stronger less than a month after their divorce was finalized in 2013.

-Allen Iverson net worth as of 2020 is roughly $1,029,794.
+Allen Iverson’s net worth is roughly $1,029,794.
 Although he earned a lot of money from his basketball career, management of his funds made a bulk of his wealth to be cut down.
 As per his earnings as an active player, on October 26, 2010, he agreed to a two-year, $4 million net income contract with the Turkish Basketball League team, Beşiktaş.

 Allen Iverson was among the greatest basketball players of all time.
 It has been recorded that the Philadelphia 76ers legend garnered over $200 million from his NBA career.
 However, his fortunes would soon be squandered on lavish living.
 According to CBS Sports, NBA player Matt Barnes recalls that Allen Iverson spent over $40,000 at night clubs.